Cotignac waterfalls and towers

 fenêtre latérale = side window

 Starting from the two towers, we return to the crossroads and turn right there.
 So you quickly come to a path between fields and an open water pipe.
 The path leads us under a large tree and then seems to end in the courtyard of a residential building.
-But we are correct, the path leads between a wall on the left and houses on the right onto a street.
+But we are on the correct way, the path leads between a wall on the left and houses on the right onto a street.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.